tsepuri/eval-pal/README.md

 metal-filament-270618:us-east1:evalpal
 ```

 *The required key file, is a .json file that will be provided on reaching out.
+After creating the CloudSQL folder, please add it to the repository.

 *The .env_sample file in the respository has to be replaced with a .env file.
 The SQL_USERNAME_HERE and SQL_PASSWORD_HERE fields have to be replaced by the username and password that can be obtained by reaching out.